hpcleuven/VscDocumentation/source/access/windows_client.rst

 Programming tools
 -----------------

--  By installing the UNIX emulation layer Cygwin `Cygwin`_ with the appropriate packages you can mimic very well the VSC cluster environment (at least with the foss toolchain).
+-  By installing the UNIX emulation layer `Cygwin`_ with the appropriate packages you can mimic very well the VSC cluster environment (at least with the foss toolchain).
 Cygwin supports the GNU compilers and also contains packages for OpenMPI (`look for